BillHuds/Files-StudyVulnerabilitiy/README.md

-# Descrição dos Dados
+# Data Description
-Este repositório contém os artefatos de dados associados ao artigo "Categorizing IoT Software Systems Security Vulnerabilities Through Literature Studies".
-O objetivo desses dados é apoiar a pesquisa, análise e resultados incluídos no artigo.
+This repository contains the data artifacts associated with the article "Categorizing IoT Software Systems Security Vulnerabilities Through Literature Studies."
+The purpose of these data is to support the research, analysis, and findings included in the article.

-Os dados aqui disponibilizados foram coletados e analisados por meio de dois estudos da literatura, uma Revisão Ad-hoc e uma Revisão Estruturada, organizados para facilitar a reprodução dos resultados descritos no artigo.
+The data provided here were collected and analyzed through two literature studies: an Ad-hoc Review and a Structured Review, organized to facilitate the reproduction of the results described in the article.

-## Proveniência dos Dados
+## Data Provenance
-- **Fonte de Coleta:** Os dados foram coletados a partir de estudos de revisão aplicados em sites de organizações de fomento direcionado para a área de segurança e na biblioteca digital (SCOPUS).
+- **Collection Source:** The data were collected through review studies conducted on security-focused organization websites and the digital library (SCOPUS).
-- **Período de Coleta:** A coleta dos dados foi realizada entre [Junho/2022] e [Fevereiro/2023].
+- **Collection Period:** Data collection took place between [June/2022] and [February/2023].
-- **Responsáveis pela Coleta:** A coleta e o processamento dos dados foram realizados pelos proprios autores: Clinton Hudson Moreira Pessoa e Guilherme Hortas Travassos.
+- **Data Collection Responsibility:** The data collection and processing were conducted by the authors themselves: Clinton Hudson Moreira Pessoa and Guilherme Hortas Travassos.
-- **Conjunto de Artefatos Disponibilizados:**
+- **Available Artifact Set:**
-  - Full Article - SBES24;
+  - Full Article - SBES24
-  - Structured Review Technical Report;
+  - Structured Review Technical Report
-  - Vulnerability Descriptions (Ad-hoc and Structured Review);
+  - Vulnerability Descriptions (Ad-hoc and Structured Review)
-  - Comparative Vulnerabilities Ad-hoc x Structured Review;
+  - Comparative Vulnerabilities Ad-hoc x Structured Review

-## Declarações Éticas e Legais
+## Ethical and Legal Statements
-Este conjunto de dados foi coletado em conformidade com as diretrizes éticas e legais aplicáveis.
-As seguintes considerações foram observadas:
+This dataset was collected in compliance with applicable ethical and legal guidelines.
+The following considerations have been observed:
- - **Uso Permitido:** O uso dos dados é permitido exclusivamente para fins de pesquisa e acadêmicos.
-Qualquer uso comercial dos dados deve ser previamente autorizado pelos responsáveis.
+- **Permitted Use:** The use of the data is allowed exclusively for research and academic purposes.
+Any commercial use of the data must be pre-authorized by the responsible parties.
- - **Licenciamento:** Este conjunto de dados está licenciado sob a as orientações disponibilizadas no documento LICENSE.
+- **Licensing:** This dataset is licensed under the guidelines provided in the LICENSE document.

-## Requisitos de Armazenamento e Manipulação dos Dados
+## Data Storage and Handling Requirements
-- **Capacidade de Armazenamento:** O conjunto de dados requer aproximadamente 165KiB para armazenamento.
-Certifique-se de que há espaço suficiente disponível antes de iniciar o download.
+- **Storage Capacity:** The dataset requires approximately 165KiB of storage space.
+Please ensure there is sufficient space available before starting the download.
-- **Formatação e Integridade:** Os arquivos de dados estão disponibilizados em formato .pdf para garantir a integridade e a compatibilidade com ferramentas comuns para acesso.
+- **Formatting and Integrity:** The data files are provided in .pdf format to ensure integrity and compatibility with common access tools.
-- **Backup:** Recomenda-se manter uma cópia de backup dos dados em um local seguro, especialmente se houver modificações ou transformações aplicadas.
+- **Backup:** It is recommended to keep a backup copy of the data in a secure location, especially if modifications or transformations are applied.

-## Como Citar
+## How to Cite
-Se você utilizar estes dados em sua pesquisa, por favor, cite-os da seguinte forma:
+If you use this data in your research, please cite it as follows:
 _PESSOA, Clinton Hudson Moreira and TRAVASSOS, Guilherme Horta.
 2024.
 Categorizing IoT Software Systems Security Vulnerabilities Through Literature Studies.
 Conference - XXXVIII Simpósio Brasileiro de Engenharia de Software (SBES), Curitiba/PR._